CodeYourFuture/syllabus/docs/finalproject/external-projects.md

 An external Final Project should use all of these technologies into a single Full Stack package.
 This is important as we want our students to use all of the skills that they have learnt in our course.

-We advise against using other tools as they will fall outside our students areas of competency due to the time constraints that we have.
+We prohibit using other core frameworks as they will fall outside our students areas of competency due to the time constraints that we have.

 ### Limitations